 - educational;

 - vocational;

 - social;

 - image;

 - self-esteem;

 - milieu or marathon group therapy;

-- premarital or marital counseling; and
+- premarital or marital counseling;

+- employee assistance program services; and

 - job skills or sensitivity training.

 Third-Party Liability

 Services and supplies for treatment of Illness or Injury for which a third-party is or may be responsible.